HariData20/SpatialAnalysisNYCTaxi/README.md

-# CSE511-Project-Hotspot-Analysis-Template
-#### Version history
-v1.1, Nov 16, Fix a bug in "Entrace.scala"
-v1.0, Nov 13, Initial version

 ## Requirement

-In this phase, you are required to do spatial hot spot analysis.
-In particular, you need to complete two different hot spot analysis tasks
+Required to perform spatial hot spot analysis with 2 tasks.

 ### Hot zone analysis
-This task will needs to perform a range join operation on a rectangle datasets and a point dataset.
+A range join operation on a rectangle datasets and a point dataset is performed.
 For each rectangle, the number of points located within the rectangle will be obtained.
 The hotter rectangle means that it include more points.
 So this task is to calculate the hotness of all the rectangles.

 ### Hot cell analysis